akauppi/3sleeves-api/design/Streams API.md

 Sealing a path means no new logs (or sub-paths) are allowed to be created within it.
 Possible watchers of the path (the websocket connections) are closed.

-Note: Sealing is very close to "closing" - both words can be used interchangeably.
+Note: Sealing is analogous to closing a file without being able to re-open it for writing.

 ```
-PUT /path[/...]/[log][&seal]
+PUT /path[/...]/[log]&seal
 ```

 Note: The `PUT` makes sense because it is idempotent.
 A log or a path can be sealed multiple times, and the result is the same. `PATCH`, another method that could be used, is not idempotent by HTTP definitions.